GaijinEntertainment/daScript/doc/source/reference/language/reification.rst

 qmacro_type
 ***********

-``qmacro_type`` takes type expression (type<...>) as an input, and returns the subtype as TypeDeclPtr, after resolving the escape sequences.
+``qmacro_type`` takes a type expression (type<...>) as an input and returns the subtype as a TypeDeclPtr, after resolving the escape sequences.
 Consider the following example::

     var foo <- typeinfo(ast_typedecl type<int>)
     var typ <- qmacro_type <| type<$t(foo)?>
     print(describe(typ))

-TypeDeclPtr foo is passed as reification sequence to the ``qmacro_type``, and new pointer type is generated.
+TypeDeclPtr foo is passed as a reification sequence to ``qmacro_type``, and a new pointer type is generated.
 The output is::

     int?